 Horner wary of DOUBLE threat to Red Bull at Monaco GP

-Red Bull boss Christian Horner believes there are two significant threats for his team to consider at this weekend's Monaco Grand Prix.
+Red Bull boss Christian Horner believes there are two main threats for his team to contend with at this weekend's Monaco Grand Prix.

 Led by three-time world champion Max Verstappen, the Milton Keynes-based outfit have opened up a 56-point gap over Ferrari at the top of the leaderboard, but the dominant Dutchman has shown some glimpses of vulnerability in recent weeks.

-Lando Norris pulled off one of the biggest shocks in recent memory at the Miami Grand Prix as he raced away from the championship leader to clinch his maiden win in F1.
+Lando Norris pulled off one of the biggest shocks in recent memory at the Miami GP, as he raced away from the championship leader to clinch his maiden win in F1.

-READ MORE: Haas racing team on brink of COLLAPSE after 'eight-figure' losses

 The McLaren driver then followed up that triumph with a fine performance in Imola last weekend, pushing Verstappen all the way as he came home in second.

-With Red Bull back-up driver Sergio Perez continuing to deliver inconsistent results, there is fresh hope that the the team will finally have to face a substantial challenge to their throne after enjoying almost three years of success.
+With back-up driver Sergio Perez continuing to deliver inconsistent results, there is fresh hope that Red Bull will finally have to face a substantial challenge to their throne after enjoying almost three years of success.

-Speaking ahead of the Monaco Grand Prix, Horner has admitted McLaren have given him food for thought, but warned that Ferrari have started to show improvements too.
+Speaking ahead of the race in the principality, Horner has admitted that he's been impressed by the progress being made at McLaren, but also refused to rule out the possibility of Ferrari building on their recent improvements this weekend.

-"I think you have got to say McLaren - they have a very fast car at the moment," Horner said, as reported on Motorsport.com.
+"I think you have got to say McLaren [will be the main threat] - they have a very fast car at the moment," Horner told media in a press conference.

 "[Oscar] Piastri looked quick at certain moments, Lando was very quick at the end of the race there.